Email Deliverability Guide

 An introduction to email deliverability

-In the same way, you wouldn’t trust a dodgy looking door-to-door salesman or woman, your email client and your server will reject the approaches of equally dodgy email addresses.
+In the same way, you wouldn’t trust a dodgy-looking door-to-door salesperson; your email client and your server reject the approaches of equally dodgy email addresses.

 Our email marketing deliverability best practices look into what makes a dodgy-looking and untrustworthy email account, and how to create the best and most healthy ways to garner a strong and positive reputation.

 The importance of healthy email and domain reputation

 You want to achieve the highest email delivery rate, landing as many as possible safely in your customers’ inboxes.
 The most important factors involved in creating your best chances are your email address, IP, domain reputation, the quality of your content, and its value to your client.